 About Me

-me I was born in Tel Aviv, Israel, and grew up in the heart of the Silicon Valley in California.
+I was born in Tel Aviv and grew up in the heart of the Silicon Valley in California.
 I was lucky enough to stay in the Bay Area and live in the wonderful, vibrant city of Berkeley for college.
 In 2017, I (reluctantly) relocated to Princeton and immediately encountered, for the first time, the word muggy as a weather descriptor.
-I loved the trees and small independent businesses (especially Rojo’s Roastery, the Bent Spoon, Whole Earth Center, and the Garden Theater) in that little town, but was happy to move to Chicago after six years.
+I loved the trees and small independent businesses (especially Rojo’s Roastery, the Bent Spoon, Whole Earth Center, and the Garden Theater) in that little town, but was happy to move to a bigger city after six years.
+I love my neighborhood (Ravenswood) and am thrilled to be in Chicago for the foreseeable future.